SyroQT/personal-web/content/pages/about.md

 title: About Me
 featuredImage: /images/uploads/unsplash4.jpg
 section1: >

-  # Some info about me
+  # I am Titas Janusonis also known as SyroQT.

+  ## My coding literacy

+  ### Languages

+  - I started with C++ as it was required in school and it was my first language.

+  - Then during CS50 course I learned some C and some Python.

+  - I continued learning Python on my own while coding projects.

+  - When web development cough my attention I learned JavaSript on my free time.

+  ## Some of my bigger passions

+  ### Coding and Programming

+  Well it should be obvious from my choice of study that I love it.

+  The ability to write and understand code for me is math manifestation in the physical world.
+This is the idea which drives me to learn and understand more each day.

+  ### Writing

+  I love to express my feelings and ideas more creatively whenever I get the chance.
+This passion of mine lets me to get some rest from pure logical nature of programming.

+  ### Coffee

+  This is my choice of drug and I am happy that it is legal.
+Coffee is so much more then a drink in the morning for me.
+It is a sacred morning ritual.
+It is a way to relax, to find new connections.
+section2: >-2
+   # This is what I am doing right now
-  I am Titas Janusonis also known as SyroQT.
-Currently I am studying Computer Science in the north of UK.
+  Currently I am studying Computer Science in Newcastle UK.

   I was born and raised in the capital of Lithuania - Vilnius.
 I fell in love with this city and I am planning to go back there after my studies.

-  Some of my hobbies include:
+  Some of my hobbies are:

   - Photography

   - Philosophy

-  - Reading

   - Economics

   - Psychology
-section2: >-
-  ## Some of my bigger passions

-  ### Coding and Programming

-  Well it should be obvious from my choice of study that I love them.

-  Writing code allows me to express my imagination.
-As I am quite a logical thinker this is the best way to spend my time meaningfully.

-  ### Writing

-  Similar to the last point.
-I love to writing more creatively when I am not feeling or am tired from pure logical mindset.
-This is a perfect way to switch up my hobbies and get some rest.

-  ### Coffee

-  This is my choice of drug and I am happy that it is legal.
-Coffee is so much more then a drink in the morning for me.

-  It is a whole culture.
-There are so many ways to prepare a cup of coffee...
-So many variants of the beans...
-Do not forget the experience of sitting for hours and hours with friends next to a coffee cup...
 ---